memorysafety/website/content/en/blog/2025-09-03-rustls-joins-rust-foundation-rust-innovation-lab.md

 With features and performance in a good place, the priorities for Rustls are responsiveness to the needs of potential adopters and stable support for long-term maintenance.
 The Rust Innovation Lab will help Rustls pursue those priorities and more.
 We couldn't be happier to see it!

 We'd like to thank Joe Birr-Pixton, the creator of Rustls, for our years of great collaboration.
-We'd also like to thank the organizations who supported our vision and investment: the Sovereign Tech Agency, Google, [Fly.io](http://fly.io), AWS, and Alpha-Omega.
+We'd also like to thank the organizations who supported our vision and investment: the Sovereign Tech Agency, Google, [Fly.io](http://fly.io), AWS, Alpha-Omega, and craig newmark philanthropies.